Cellulose Insulation vs Fiberglass Insulation

-Good insulation lowers energy bills by trapping heat (or cold air) inside the building.
+Good insulation lowers energy bills by trapping heat or cold air inside a building.
 While fiberglass insulation is easier to install and more common (used about 85% of the time), cellulose insulation is often considered more energy efficient.

 Comparison chart